SitecorePowerShell/Book/modules.md

 * The out-of-the-box scripts are in their own module called *Platform*.
 * Adam's [post][1] on the module design goes in-depth to why we proposed this architectural change.

+Getting started with your own module is a short process.

+1. Navigate to the *Script Library* item and choose the module option.

 [1]: http://blog.najmanowicz.com/2014/11/01/sitecore-powershell-extensions-3-0-modules-proposal/